4th ISFMS—Biochemistry, Molecular Biology and Druggability of Proteins

 Venue, Travel and Accommodation

 The city attracts millions of tourists each year, and UNESCO declared the Historic Center of Florence a World Heritage Site in 1982.
 The city is noted for its culture, Renaissance art and architecture and monuments.
-The city also contains numerous museums and art galleries, such as the Uffizi Gallery and the Palazzo Pitti, and still exerts an influence in the fields of art, culture and politics.
+The city also boasts numerous museums and art galleries, such as the Uffizi Gallery and the Palazzo Pitti, and still influences the fields of art, culture and politics to this day.
 Due to Florence's artistic and architectural heritage, Forbes has ranked it as one of the most beautiful cities in the world.

 For more information visit http://www.firenzeturismo.it/en/.